mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

-You may first want to search the suite of configuration scripts found on github `here<https://github.com/mspass-team/mspass/tree/master/scripts>`__ If the system you are using has a folder there you should download the scripts from the appropriate folder and you should be able to proceed.
+You may first want to search the suite of configuration scripts found on github `here<https://github.com/mspass-team/mspass/tree/master/scripts>`__ If the system you are using has a folder there you should download the scripts from the appropriate folder and you should be able to proceed without having too dig too deep into this section.
 We assume here the file name convention is the same as that for the set in the folder `template`.
 If the file names for your institution are different you will have to do some additional work to puzzle out